AspenXDev/Projects/LibraryV0/docs/UserStories.md

 ### 2. View Book Details

-> As a `Member`,
+> As a `Public User`,
 > I want to view full details of a book,
-> so that I can decide whether to borrow or reserve it.
+> so that I can decide whether to become a reader to borrow or reserve it.

 Acceptance Criteria: